MikeHanson/myday/README.md

 myday
 =====

-This repo supports a series of blog posts and videos entitled Growing a Node.js - AngularJS app using TDD which are available via testpossessed.com.
+This repo supports a series of blog posts and videos entitled Growing a MEAN app using TDD which are available via testpossessed.com.